City-of-Helsinki/palvelutarjotin-admin/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

-### `yarn test`
+### `yarn test:watch`

-Launches the test runner in the interactive watch mode.<br />
+Runs the tests and watches for changes in interactive watch mode.<br />
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `yarn test:changed`

+Run tests against uncommitted changes (including staged and unstaged).

+### `yarn test:staged`

-Run relevant test based on changes sinces last commit, used in husky git commit hook
+Run tests against staged changes, used in husky git commit hook.

 ### `yarn test:coverage`

 Run tests and generate coverage report

+### `yarn ci`

+Run tests and generate coverage report, meant for Continuous Integration (CI) pipeline use.

 ### `yarn test:debug`